Thompson scores 41, Warriors top Pelicans to clinch 3rd seed

 UP NEXT

-Warriors: Open the first round of the playoffs at home against Denver; dates and times have yet to to be announced.
+Warriors: Open the first round of the playoffs at home against Denver on Saturday night.

 Pelicans: Host a Western Conference play-in game against San Antonio on Wednesday night.